paradox1065/TunnelVision/README.md

 2. **Processes the dataset** through a feature engineering pipeline.
 3. **Trains an ML model** (e.g., Random Forest, Gradient Boosting, or LSTM for time-series data).
 4. **Generates predictions** for future failures with a confidence score.
 5. **Outputs alerts & recommendations** through a dashboard or command-line interface for public works teams.
+This project is structured so beginners — even those building their first ML model — can follow along.

 ---